 “Parents will say, ‘Other kids stopped talking to my kid for no reason,” Wiseman says.
 “There’s never ‘no reason.’”
 If you want to clue in to what is going on in the social dynamic, you might have to dig a little deeper.
 She suggests taking a moment when you’re relaxed and no siblings are around.
 Ask your child how other kids might describe him.

 The goal, she stresses, is not to blame your child for her social standing.
 The goals is to help her examine what she is doing that might be contributing to the problem.
 Or, help her understand that maybe some friendships just evolve over time.

 3. What if … gulp! … your kid is the mean girl or boy?

 Sometimes, it’s our kid who’s the problem.
 Most of us know a mom who’s a genuinely nice person, but has the daughter who is what Wiseman calls “ruthlessly popular.”

 “We assume the parents don’t know.
 But many do.
 And they are mortified by their child’s behavior and don’t know how to handle it,” Wiseman points out.

 If you sense that your child is the one creating the issues, be sure to talk with her about her antics.
 If she’s actively bullying others on social media, it’s your cue to step in.
 But if she is playing her popularity card in more subtle ways, you may just have to back off.

 “It can be cringe-worthy when your child is hell-bent on being popular,” Wiseman acknowledges.
 She suggests parents also examine their own behavior, especially as it relates to social media.
-“When you constantly post pictures of your own kids and people are responding with comments of how beautiful they are, consider that teens are just trying to get that same response with their posting.”
-That, in and of itself, can be a conversation-starter about intents and reactions on social media.
+“When your friends constantly comment on the pictures you post of your kids, consider that teens are just trying to get that same response with their posting.”
+That, in and of itself, can be a conversation-starter about intent and reactions on social media.